-For those of us unwilling to stick our heads in the sand like an ostrich, Stuart L. Hart's new book gives voice to an inescapable reality: that the corporate sector can be the catalyst for a truly sustainable force of global development for all on the planet.
+The release of the third edition of Stuart L. Hart's book underscores a time when it is becoming increasingly crucial that business leaders grasp their roles and responsibilities in building a sustainable future.
+Hart's book gives voice to an inescapable reality: that the corporate sector can be the catalyst for a truly sustainable force of global development for all on the planet.

 As the chairman and CEO of a consumer products company with global operations, I see every day the value that business can bring.
 I see that its products can improve the health and safety of people around the world.
-I see that its jobs enable parents to support their children, and allow children to achieve dreams not even imagined by their parents.
+I see that its jobs enable parents to support their children and allow children to achieve dreams not even imagined by their parents.

-I also recognize that business has provided fuel for the growing antiglobalization outcry.
+I also recognize that business has provided fuel for those who oppose globalization.
 But despite what some see as the inevitable stain of "progress," I know there are many business leaders who share my belief that you cannot purely pursue greater profitability every quarter and have that be an acceptable mission statement.
-Or that improving the lives of workers in one country while degrading the environment in another is an unacceptable demonstration of civic responsibility.
+Or that improving the lives of workers in one country while degrading the environment in another is an acceptable demonstration of civic responsibility.
 Short-term quarterly profits cannot trump long-term sustainability.

 As the author makes clear in Capitalism at the Crossroads, there is no inherent conflict between making the world a better place and achieving economic prosperity for all.
-Maintaining a principled commitment to global sustainability is not a soft approach to business-

-it is, in fact, the only pragmatic approach for long-term growth.
+Maintaining a principled commitment to global sustainability is not a soft approach to business-it is, in fact, the only pragmatic approach for long-term growth.

 Capitalism at the Crossroads presents a scenario in which business can generate growth and satisfy social and environmental stakeholders.
-By focusing on the four billion people currently at the "base of the pyramid," Hart contends that companies can reap incredible growth while sowing tremendous improvement in people's lives and at the same time preserving the other species that live on this planet.
+By focusing on the four billion people currently at the "Base of the Pyramid," Hart contends that companies can reap incredible growth while sowing tremendous improvement in people's lives and at the same time preserving the other species that live on this planet.